edirlucasi7/edirlucasi7/README.md

 <h3>👋 Welcome to my profile.</h1>

-I'm Edir Lucas Icety, currently I'm focused on research on web development and studying every day with the aim of learning more about Java and Python.
+I'm Edir Lucas Icety, I'm studying with the aim of lear more and more about Java.

-- 🔭 I’m currently working on researching collaborative ways to contribute to a web tool.
+- 🌱 I'm currently working on the research of collaborative aspects of the user to contribute to the validation of collaborative requirements.
-- 🌱 I’m currently learning Java 8, Python, JS...
+-  I'm learning Java 8, Python, JS.
-- 👯 I’m looking to collaborate on web development.
-- ⚡ Technologies: Spring, Vue, Materialize, Bootstrap, HTML5, CSS3..
+- ⚡ Technologies: Spring, Vue, JPA, Materialize, Bootstrap, HTML5, CSS3..